civican/legisinfo/42-1/bills/C-7/bill_text.md

 A collective agreement that applies to the bargaining unit determined under section 238.14 must not, directly or indirectly, alter or eliminate any existing term or condition of employment or establish any new term or condition of employment if

-doing so would require the enactment or amendment of any legislation by Parliament, except for the purpose of appropriating money required for the implementation of the term or condition;
+doing so would require the enactment or amendment of any legislation by Parliament, except for the purpose of appropriating money required for the implementation of the term or condition; or

-the term or condition is one that has been or may be established under the `Royal Canadian Mounted Police Superannuation Act`, the `Royal Canadian Mounted Police Pension Continuation Act`, the `Public Service Employment Act`, the `Public Service Superannuation Act` or the `Government Employees Compensation Act`; or
+the term or condition is one that has been or may be established under the `Royal Canadian Mounted Police Superannuation Act`, the `Royal Canadian Mounted Police Pension Continuation Act`, the `Public Service Employment Act`, the `Public Service Superannuation Act` or the `Government Employees Compensation Act`.

-the term or condition relates to

-law enforcement techniques,

-transfers from one position to another and appointments,

-appraisals,

-probation,

-discharges or demotions,

-conduct, including harassment,

-the basic requirements for carrying out the duties of an RCMP member or a reservist, or

-the uniform, order of dress, equipment or medals of the Royal Canadian Mounted Police.

 #### Essential Services, Conciliation and Strike Votes